-For organizations to achieve a proper digital transformation, it is key to know the most important concepts in vogue.
-This is the case of KYC, an essential strategy that is currently regulated by the National Banking and Securities Commission (CNBV).
+For organizations to achieve an adequate digital transformation, it is key to know the guidelines that need to be adhered to to stay within the legal framework.
+This is the case of KYC (Know Your Customer), an essential strategy which is currently regulated by the National Banking and Securities Commission (CNBV).

-Let's review below what KYC means and what legal aspects should be taken into account by fintech companies in Mexico.
+Let's review below what KYC means and what legal aspects fintech companies in Mexico must take into account in order to function without major inconveniences.

 What does KYC mean?